camptocamp/puppet-gnome/README.md

+#puppet-gnome
-#puppet-gnome: basic puppet-drive gnome configuration for user environments
+Basic puppet-drive gnome configuration for user environments

 ##gconf or gsettings?
 GConf is the older Gnome configuration system (shipped `<= Ubuntu Lucid) and